ngkhang-learning/email-and-sms-service-nodejs/README.md

 ## 🎉 Happy Testing

-This project demonstrates core Email as a Service concepts.
-Use it as a foundation to understand EaaS workflows, then apply these principles to build secure, scalable production applications.
+This project demonstrates core communication service concepts.
+Use it as a foundation to understand EaaS and SMS workflows, then apply these principles to build secure, scalable production applications.

 - ⭐ Starring the repository
 - 📢 Sharing with others learning testing